We are on a mission to connect children to the earth through eco-literacy and mindfulness education.

 How are we Connected?

-Ashley is a licensed K-12 art teacher and artist originally from the San Francisco Bay Area and Red Lodge, Montana respectively.
-Ashley has lived in Missoula for the past 10 years and received a Bachelor’s of Fine Art in painting and art education along with her Montana Class 2 Teaching License, from the University of Montana in 2017.
+Ashley is a licensed K-12 Art Educator and Professional Artist originally from the San Francisco Bay Area.
+She received a Bachelor’s of Fine Art in Painting and Art Education along with her Montana Class 2 Teaching License from the University of Montana in 2017, and she is currently represented by the Radius Gallery in Missoula, MT.
+Ashley specializes in content creation, graphic design, web development, and operations management.

 Erin Montgomery, M.Ed.